Lifeng-Liang/DbEntry/doc/en/DataAccess/Relations.md

 I recommended reading the unit tests to find out how to use the relation objects.
 The development of relations is based on TDD _(Test Driven Development)_ , so the unit tests have everything about relations, nothing more, nothing less.

+The following code also shows how to add a Exclude property to handle the HasOne/BelongsTo property easily.

 ````c#
 using System;
 using System.Collections.Generic;